SebBuchelt/georef_webcam/Further_Comments.md

 # Additional Comments

-To improve the geolocation accuracy please consider the following circumstances
+To improve the geolocation accuracy please consider the following circumstances:

 ### Lens distorsions